3 months Premium FREE

 ⚠ What to Watch

-- • Current valuation leaves limited margin of safety for new capital, trading at a P/FFO of 17.80x which aligns with the 'full value' range for premium assets.
+- • Current valuation leaves limited margin of safety, trading at an elevated P/FFO of 22.29x with the dividend yield sitting at a sub-optimal 2.68%.

 📊 Historical Trends (10 Years)